City of Wilson Renewable Energy Program

 Please call Bob Arrington at 252-399-2417 or Drenda Carpenter at 252-399-2415.

 CARBON FOOTPRINT CONTRIBUTION OF POWER FROM WILSON ENERGY

 Typically, carbon emission, or more specifically CO2 production, is about 2 lbs per kWh for a fossil fired facility.
 Actual heat rates, fuel content, operating cycles can affect this number, but not significantly.

-Due to Wilson Energy's ownership interest [through the NC Eastern Municipal Power Agency] in nuclear facilities and the power supply mix of our supplemental power provider, Wilson Energy and NCEMPA's estimated CO2 production was approximately 0.65 lb / kWh for 2008 and 0.66 lb / kWh for 2009.
-The estimated CO2 production for 2010 will be in the range of 0.66 lb / kWh.
+Due to Wilson Energy's ownership interest [ through the NC Eastern Municipal Power Agency ] in nuclear and large coal facilities and the power supply mix of our supplemental power provider, Wilson Energy and NCEMPA's estimated CO2 equivalent is 0.53 lb / kWh for 2013 compared to 0.83 (estimated) for Duke Energy Progress.
 Our customers can use these numbers to determine their energy related carbon (CO2) production.